“You`re so happy now you can hardly stand.”

 “Spin, spin, whiskey and gin, I suffer for my art.”

 In photographs he would frown his sad puppy dog look through his floppy undergrad fringe as if hungover.
 I later heard him say that he thought he was ugly when he smiled.

 Lloyd seemed to get old quick.
-Within three years the debut`s exuberance was lost and he seemed preoccupied with youth`s passing.
-With a guilt at feeling no pain, an intellectual`s struggle with faith, and a hungover resignation.
+Within three years the debut`s exuberance was lost.
+Instead preoccupied with youth`s passing.
+With a guilt at feeling no pain, an intellectual`s struggle with faith, and a hair-of-the-dog resignation.
 Running, jogging baby, not chasing anything.
 Not looking back, heading down a long open road to who knows where.
 As the lines and wrinkles began to show on his protagonists.
 As their beauty hardened.
 He quit the band and hooked up with Lou`s old mates, Robert Quinne and Fred Maher.
 Asking himself that if without the commotion would he sound different?
 He didn`t.